rfdoom/url-shortener/README.md

 - Next, download the 'requirements.txt' file using 'pip install -r requirements.txt'

+- Then, start a postgresql database, named 'all_urls'.
+If you want to name it something else, be sure to change the 'settings.py' to reflect that.

 - Finally, use the command 'python manage.py runserver' to start the Django server.
 It should link to your localhost.
 ALT + click the link in your terminal to open it.

 - Use the app as you please.